jayunit100/k8sprototypes/NetpolController/idea.md

 # What a network policy API should express

-- Define groups of assets which we want to protect using regular expressions
+- Declare groups of assets (IP, pod, ns) which we want to protect
-- Define connectivity between those assets as reasonable defaults
+- Declare connectivity between those assets
-- Have fully declarative definitions for allow/deny
-- Define default policies for new assets which don't have groups
+- Declare default policies for new assets which have low overall priority
-- Provide definitive (boolean) information about wether two assets can communicate
+- Provide definitive (boolean) information about wether two specific containers can communicate

-# What we express now

-- Ways to select individual assets and block communication to them
-- Ways to layer allowed communication on to blocked assets

-# What users have to do due to our lack of declarative policies
+# What users have to do due to our lack of declarative policies in K8's networkPolicy API

 - Calculate effective policy from layers
-- Understand about nil vs empty policies and how that amounts to deny/allow
+- Understand datastructure properties (nil vs empty) how those amount to deny/allow
 - Use CNI provider logs or metrics to determine ultimate connectivity decisions
 - Manually inspect/verify that selectors match assets (pods) properly